eolwral/OSMonitor/README.md

 - Misc - monitor processors, network interfaces and file system.
 - Messages - search dmesg or logcat in real-time.

+if you would like to know that how it works, please check Wiki page!

 ### Ongoing ###

 - Preparing to upgrade table version.